1979–1983 Fremantle railway line closure: During closure

-Seventeen buses were planned to be acquired by the Metropolitan Transport Trust (MTT) to provide for replacement bus services.
+Seventeen articulated Mercedes-Benz O305G buses were acquired by the Metropolitan Transport Trust (MTT) to provide for replacement bus services.
 The bus services were planned to follow the railway line as closely as possible and be at least as frequent as the train service.
 The rolling stock used on the Fremantle line was planned to be used elsewhere on the suburban rail network.
 It was later announced that those buses would be leased for $2.2 million.

 Branded as "Linc buses", the new bus service began on 2 September 1979.
 The route was originally planned to follow the railway line as closely as possible, which required dismantling sidings and building a new busway in the rail reserve in Claremont and Swanbourne.
 This was not able to be done, as the Australian Railways Union had placed a ban on dismantling the Fremantle line.
 The route the buses followed leaving Fremantle was thus Queen Victoria Street, Stirling Highway, Loch Street, Railway Road, Roberts Road, and Wellington Street, ending at Bennett Street.
 This route bypassed Cottesloe, Grant Street, Swanbourne and Claremont stations, although there were roads parallel to the railway line there that the union said could have been used.